paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2281"></a>
 ## § 2281.
 Tribal partnership program
+**(a) Definitions** In this section:

-**(a) Definition of Indian tribe** In this section, the term “Indian tribe” has the meaning given the term in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim).
+(1) **Indian tribe** — The terms “Indian tribe” and “Indian Tribe” have the meanings given the terms “Indian tribe” has the meaning given the term 11 So in original. in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim).

+(2) **Inter-tribal consortium** — The term “inter-tribal consortium” has the meaning given the term in [section 3202 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section3202&num=0&edition=prelim).

+(3) **Tribal organization** — The term “Tribal organization” has the meaning given the term in [section 5304 of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304&num=0&edition=prelim).

 **(b) Program**

-(1) **In general** — In cooperation with Indian tribes and the heads of other Federal agencies, the Secretary may carry out water-related planning activities, or activities relating to the study, design, and construction of water resources development projects, that—
+(1) **In general** — In cooperation with Indian tribes, inter-tribal consortiums, Tribal organizations, and the heads of other Federal agencies, the Secretary may carry out water-related planning activities, or activities relating to the study, design, and construction of water resources development projects, that—

-  (A) will substantially benefit Indian tribes; and
+  (A) will substantially benefit Indian tribes, inter-tribal consortiums, or Tribal organizations; and

   (B) are located primarily within Indian country (as defined in [section 1151 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1151&num=0&edition=prelim), and including lands that are within the jurisdictional area of an Oklahoma Indian tribe, as determined by the Secretary of the Interior, and are recognized by the Secretary of the Interior as eligible for trust land status under part 151 of title 25, Code of Federal Regulations) or in proximity to Alaska Native villages.

 (2) **Authorized activities** — An activity conducted under paragraph (1) may address—

-  (A) projects for flood 11 So in original.
-Probably should be followed by “or”. hurricane and storm damage reduction, including erosion control, environmental restoration and protection, and preservation of cultural and natural resources;
+  (A) projects for flood or hurricane and storm damage reduction, including erosion control and stormwater management (including management of stormwater that flows at a rate of less than 800 cubic feet per second for the 10-percent flood), environmental restoration and protection, and preservation of cultural and natural resources;

   (B) watershed assessments and planning activities;

-  (C) technical assistance to an Indian tribe, including—
+  (C) technical assistance to an Indian Tribe, an inter-tribal consortium, or a Tribal organization, including—

     (i) assistance for planning to ameliorate flood hazards, to avoid repetitive flood impacts, to anticipate, prepare, and adapt to changing hydrological and climatic conditions and extreme weather events, and to withstand, respond to, and recover rapidly from disruption due to flood hazards; and

-    (ii) the provision of, and integration into planning of, hydrologic, economic, and environmental data and analyses; and
+    (ii) the provision of, and integration into planning of, hydrologic, economic, and environmental data and analyses;

+  (D) projects that improve emergency response capabilities and provide increased access to infrastructure that may be utilized in the event of a severe weather event or other natural disaster; and

-  (D) such other projects as the Secretary, in cooperation with Indian tribes and the heads of other Federal agencies, determines to be appropriate.
+  (E) such other projects as the Secretary, in cooperation with Indian Tribes, inter-tribal consortiums, Tribal organizations, and the heads of other Federal agencies, determines to be appropriate.

 (3) **Feasibility study and reports**

-  (A) *In general* — On the request of an Indian tribe, the Secretary shall conduct a study on, and provide to the Indian tribe a report describing, the feasibility of a water resources development project described in paragraph (1).
+  (A) *In general* — On the request of an Indian tribe, an inter-tribal consortium, or a Tribal organization, the Secretary shall conduct a study on, and provide to the Indian tribe, inter-tribal consortium, or Tribal organization a report describing, the feasibility of a water resources development project described in paragraph (1).

   (B) *Recommendation* — A report under subparagraph (A) may, but shall not be required to, contain a recommendation on a specific water resources development project.